Olympiad Exam for Class 9

 Propensity models will then start making predictions (like scoring leads or something).

 AI can do much more than this, but those are common uses and functionality for marketing.
-And while it might seem like the machines are ready to rise up and take over, humans are still needed to do much of the work.
+And while it might seem like the machines are ready to rise up and take over, human interventions are still needed to do much of the work.

-Ethics is the branch of philosophy concerned with grounding decisions, beliefs, policies, etc. in some sort of framework for deciding right and wrong.
-Ethics looks to resolve such questions as human morality.
+Ethics refers to the branch of philosophy concerned with grounding decisions, beliefs, policies, etc. in some sort of framework for deciding right and wrong.
+Ethics takes into account the questions related to human morality and tries to resolve them through discussions and debates.
 By deriving some moral system, we can prescribe value to some action or belief.

 There are some main areas of study in ethics that can be further broken into subcategories: